Automotive Audio Measurement

 - Bluetooth audio performance

 - Head unit and amplifier response & THD+N

 - Spatial reproduction accuracy

-Automotive Testing for R&D and Production
+Automotive Audio Measurement in R&D and Production

 R&D Automotive Testing

 In the R&D lab, SoundCheck is used for voicing the audio system to the car.
 This might include speaker positioning and equalization of the system for correct tonal and spatial balance including L/R and front/back balancing.
 It is also used for microphone positioning and directivity measurements, and noise cancellation performance with simulated and actual road noise.

 At the end of the production line, SoundCheck offers a final audio QC check on the car.
 Initially a single measurement of frequency response and Rub & Buzz can be used to ensure that the audio profile measured in the car meets specifications.
 If there are discrepancies, each speaker can then be measured independently (including additional measurements such as polarity) to help identify the causes.